mmouih/entity-generator/README.md

 # Usage
 `./app generate [ModelName] [Payload path or string]`
 # Example
-use the command below to generate from a test payload file:
-`./app generate PayloadModel tests/data/user.json` or
+use the command below to generate from a test payload file `./app generate PayloadModel tests/data/user.json` or
 `make poc` to execute the demo